Determined admission arrangements 2023/2024

 South Gloucestershire Council is the admissions authority for all community and controlled primary and secondary schools.

-The over subscription criteria for all community and controlled schools for the academic year 2021-22 has been determined and agreed by the Cabinet Member for Schools, Skills and Employment.
+The oversubscription criteria for all community and controlled schools for the academic year 2023/24 was determined by the Cabinet Member for Schools, Skills and Employment in February 2022.
+These remain substantively the same as those agreed for 2022/23 and take account of the requirements of the School Admissions Code (September 2021).

 Coordinated admissions scheme